rajiv256/rajiv256.github.io_old/_posts/2017-06-02-Web-Server-in-Rust.md

 is completely exhausted, it again starts storing from the top.

 ### Receiving the Packets
+(Will write a more detailed explanation as I missed the details about writing the PIC8259 interrupt controller and actually working with the Receive Buffer along with other cool stuff.)

 Whenever a packet is received, the device generates a hardware interrupt with an interrupt number and transfers it to the PIC.
 PIC stands for programmable interrupt controller and manages the interrupts in the entire system.
 Since the first 32 interrupts are reserved for Software exceptions, our hardware IRQ1 must somehow be re-assigned to some other number.
 To achieve this **PIC** will have a built-in offset to the IRQ it receives.
-It adds this to the __IRQ__ number and generates an interrupt with the final number and sends it to the IDT.
+It adds this to the __IRQ__ number and generates a software interrupt with the final number and sends it to the IDT.
 IDT then stops everything, saves the context to the stack, jumps into the ISR and use the kernel stack for servicing the interrupt.
 In ISR we decide on how to handle the received packet.

+All credits to [OS Dev Wiki!](https://wiki.osdev.org/Expanded_Main_Page) and my OS course.

 ## Testing
 For testing first we need to setup a network backend and establish connection